 forms of simulation.
 Where simulation is applied in sports, it

-is to mimic the actions on the playing field, like Madden NFL 200X, by EA Sports.
+is to mimic the actions on the playing field.
 Indeed, the vast

 majority of sports simulations are of the playing field, and not

 Moreover, while sports management and economics classes are growing

 in number around the world, there is no web-based tool designed

 to permit the student to simulate how sports teams and leagues behave

 from a business standpoint.
 That's the reason for the development

 of the products of Sports Business Simulations.